 Under her leadership, the Alliance has been a leader in advancing innovative workforce initiatives including the Governor’s STEM Council, computer science programming, and virtual/blended learning programs.

-Dr. Courts is passionate about helping develop our state’s human capital by investing in West Virginia students.
-By working collaboratively with the Board of Directors and a dedicated team, she has developed The Education Alliance programs to serve more than 176,000 students over the past five years and leverage $1.2 million dollars annually for students.
+Dr. Courts is passionate about helping develop West Virginia’s human capital by investing in our students.
+By working collaboratively with the Board of Directors and a dedicated team, she has grown The Education Alliance programs to serve more than 176,000 students over the past five years and leverage $6.7 million dollars for students.
 Program data shows that 70% of students showed academic improvement and 49% increased career readiness.
-Recent initiatives, such as the “portrait” of a WV Ready Graduate, outline the knowledge and skills high school graduates need to be successful.
-The WV Ready Summer Internship Program brings that vision to life by providing a 4 week, paid summer internship opportunity for rising high school juniors and seniors within West Virginia businesses.
+Two key initiatives include: the WV Ready Work-based Learning initiative that provides quality, real-world career readiness courses for high school students; and the Education Alliance AmeriCorps Mentoring program that provides a caring adult role-model to help struggling students succeed in school.

 Prior to coming to the Alliance, Amelia served as Assistant State Superintendent at the West Virginia Department of Education and is both locally and internationally local experienced.
 She taught English as a Second Language (ESL) for approximately six years in Japan and China, and at Marshall University.
 She speaks fluent Japanese and Chinese.
 Amelia completed her doctoral degree in Education Administration at West Virginia University.

 Dr. Courts serves as an Emeritus Board of Directors member for the West Virginia Children’s Home Society, as a Steering Committee member of the Charleston Chapter of WELD (Women for Economic Leadership and Development), and as a member of the Pittsburgh Remake Learning Council.
 Amelia is active in her local church youth program, and along with her husband, is the proud parent of two children.